How Cary Used AI to Develop and Pass Its Policy Recommendations for E-Scooters with the Town Council

 It was important for Cary to look not just at what other neighboring cities were doing, but to also understand what their citizens’ felt about the transportation innovation.
 Cary wanted to gauge broader public perceptions about the e-scooters and measure their impact on the community.

-From the first day the scooters landed, Cary began using Zencity to track resident sentiment

-and discourse around them.
+From the first day the scooters landed, Cary began using Zencity to track resident sentiment\nand discourse around them.

 Zencity automatically aggregated city-wide resident-generated data points from sources like social media, local news sources, and more.
 With the use of advanced AI, the data was categorized, sorted, and tagged a negative, positive, or neutral score over a three month period.
 The Town then the results to present its recommendations to the Town Council.

 Though there was a loud vocal minority that disliked e-scooters, the majority of the population held a neutral view on e-scooters.

 The Town decided to take a "wait and see" approach as being the most beneficial strategy for its residents.

 The Town Council accepted City Hall's recommendations to continue monitoring with Zencity the situation and to adopt some amended ordinance language to reflect this.

 The Town's approach was well received by the community and local press alike.

 The Town of Cary was able to gain access to the voice of the silent majority and not only the vocal minority to be able to build a more nuanced approach to its town policy.